 For information on monthly, loan-level reporting, please call the Ginnie Mae hotline at (888) 446-6434, option 1.

 Please contact Tawanna Preston if you have questions about:

 Please contact Douglas Robinson if you have questions about:

 Please contact the Ginnie Mae Data Collection Agent at (888) 446-6434 if you have any questions about:

 Please contact John T. Daugherty at if you have questions about:

 Please see the Bootcamp Training page under Issuers, if you are a new Issuer and need training on Ginnie Mae forms and systems.

-For information regarding Ginnie Mae's unclaimed funds, please visit our Unclaimed Funds Search page or contact Tamika Walls for assistance.
+For information regarding Ginnie Mae's unclaimed funds, please visit our Unclaimed Funds Search page or contact Chastity Abrom for assistance.